Admission Requirements

 Level Two - Advanced EMT (AEMT)

-Students must apply for admission to the AEMT program and be accepted into the program before they are eligible to take EMS courses.
+Students must apply for admission to the AEMT program and be accepted into the program before they are eligible to take EMS courses (unless they are currently in the EMS program).
 Students may apply for the program after meeting admission requirements for the College and the program.
 In addition to the general admission requirements for the College, admission to the EMT level requires:

 • unconditional admission to the College (see College Catalog for requirements);